brinvex/brinvex-util-fiobank/README.md

 ## Introduction

-_Brinvex FioBank Utils_ is a compact Java library which enables developers to easily work with Fiobank E&#x2011;Broker data.
+_Brinvex Fiobank Utils_ is a compact Java library which enables developers to easily work with Fiobank E&#x2011;Broker data.

 ## How to use it